 After the countdown, the TV automatically joins the portal.
 No typing or clicking.

 The autoload means your always-on takes care of nearly all the work.
 If you like, unplug the Daily.co TV device at the end of the day.
 In the morning, when the power comes back, the TV automatically joins the portal.

 Similarly, if a connection drops for whatever reason, no one onsite has to rejoin the meeting.
 The TV just auto-joins the portal once it’s back online.

 Working together isn’t a matter of a physical place anymore.
-Remote and distributed work is so essential now our customers think about the happiness of their virutal workspace.
+Remote and distributed work is so essential now our customers think about the happiness of their virtual workspace.
 As useful as chat and other tools are, there’s something to seeing faces, and having a virtual place to go.
 With our always-on design, you plug in, and help your team feel more connected.